FabianVarela/DesignPatterns/README.md

 # Design Patterns .NET Core 2.0

-Design patterns are made with .Net Core 2.0
+The 23 design patterns of Gang of Four (GoF), are made with .Net Core 2.0